NeoHW/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * The `edit` command accepts parameters which consists of:
+    *  `INDEX` positive integer from 1 onwards, indicating the index of patient in the PatientSync list.
     *  `patientHospitalId` non-negative numeric characters which uniquely identifies patient,
     * `name`, `preferredName` String which contains alphanumeric characters,
     *  `foodPreference`, `familyCondition`, `hobby` String and all kinds of characters